-Additional information and TA related to the RFA will be available at https://www.buildingcalhhs.com/.
+Additional information and TA related to the RFA will be available at the Building California website portal.
 AHP will also develop and update on an ongoing basis a list of Frequently Asked Questions (FAQs) that will be accessible to all prospective applicants and grantees.